My Day in Court

 To myself, this seemed like an awful lot of fuss for a stupid trash ticket.

-Judge Han then gave me another chance to throw in the towel.
+Now Judge Han gave me another chance to throw in the towel.
 She asked me for the second time if I was sure I wanted to go to trial on this issue, adding that I could still pay the fine if I wished.
 I told Judge Han that I was innocent and that I wanted to take my chances with a trial.
 I told her she seemed like a fair person to me and I would abide by her decision.

 Judge Han then asked if I felt she had explained my options to my satisfaction.
 I had a vision of a guy going into heart surgery with the doctor saying, 'Are you sure you want to do this?'
 It was obvious that Judge Han was trying to discourage me from having this trial.
 I wondered what she knew that she was not telling me.
-Was this one of those games where I was in way over my head?

-I was reminded of a helpless feeling I sometimes get when I play basketball.
-Due to a childhood injury, I only have one eye.
-Therefore my peripheral vision is limited.
-Whenever I catch a pass with my back to the basket, rather than shoot the ball, I sit there and debate what to do.
+I hate getting my shot blocked.
+So I always hesitate.
+Rather than shoot the ball, I stand there and debate what to do.
 Theoretically, this is the ideal position to shoot from.
 However, due to my poor vision, I often hesitate to shoot because I fear what I can't see.
 I have no idea where the defender is.
 I am almost certain someone is hiding behind me just drooling at the chance to stuff my shot.

-At this moment, I had this exact same feeling.
+At this moment in Judge Kathy Han's court of law, I had this exact same feeling.
+I fear what I can't see and I fear what I don't know.
 I was being forced to make a decision without knowing what I was up against.
+And the constant hostility led me to believe that this playing field was badly tilted in their favor.

 Of course you the reader might think how unlikely it would be for me to actually lose this case.
 After all, it wasn't my trash and it wasn't in front of my house.
 But you weren't in that in courtroom!

-I was so intimidated by the double-team put on me by the prosecutor and the Judge that I worried I might lose on some stupid technicality I didn't know about.
+I was so intimidated by the double-team put on me by the MDL person and this Judge that I worried I might lose on some stupid technicality I didn't know about.
 I cursed softly to myself.
-Why the heck did she keep telling me "Get a lawyer, get a lawyer"?
-What is it that I needed to know that I didn't know?
-Doubts crept through my mind.
-My ignorance of the law was killing me!
+Why the heck did the Judge keep telling me "Get a lawyer, get a lawyer"?

 I took a deep breath and looked at the Judge.
 Her face was impassive.
 She was waiting for me to make up my mind.
 I thought to myself she had an excellent poker face.